Tunku Ismail Idris: FAM player naturalisation scandal

 On 28 September 2025, FIFA's Disciplinary Committee sanctioned the Football Association of Malaysia (FAM) after finding it had submitted "falsified or doctored" documents to prove the Malaysian heritage of seven foreign-born players.
 The ruling resulted in a CHF 350,000 fine for FAM and a 12-month ban for all seven players.

 Tunku Ismail's role in the programme was central; he publicly confirmed on 25 October 2025, that a list of 27-28 potential players "had been presented to him", and he had "approved" the seven in question based on assurances that they had been vetted by both FAM and the National Registration Department (NRD).

 FAM's official response was to attribute the incident to a "technical error" and to suspend its Secretary-General, Noor Azman Rahman.
 This move was strongly criticised by anti-graft watchdogs; the Center to Combat Corruption and Cronyism (C4) called it a "disturbing lack of accountability at the highest level", while Transparency International Malaysia noted it reflected a "wider pattern of opaque decision-making".
 Tunku Ismail also publicly disagreed with the suspension, stating it was "not right" and that "everyone should bear this responsibility" rather than scapegoat one individual.

 Externally, Tunku Ismail rejected FIFA's findings, calling the decision a "sudden reversal" from a body that had previously cleared the players.
 He suggested external interference by Indonesian side, asking in a social media post, "Who was in New York?"

 On 9 October, former Prime Minister Mahathir Mohamad called the affair a "deliberate attempt to cheat", asserting that it could only have been orchestrated by "somebody with power" who believes they are "above the law".

-Mahathir's statement was widely interpreted by the public as being directed at Tunku Ismail.
+In March 2026, Tunku Ismail responded to an account on X that urged the public to never forget his alleged responsibility in the document falsification.
+In response, Tunku Ismail appeared to agree with the user and went further by suggesting that he be taken to court with any available evidence.